Furqan17/gradeulator/README.md

     return clean_list;
 }
 ```
-**Note:** clean_grades consists of just one method and it did not have to be a function of its own, however the seperation of clean_grades and dirty_grades was convenient when calculating grades.
+**Note:** The clean_grades() function consists of just one method and it certainly does not have to be a function of its own, *however* the seperation of clean_grades and dirty_grades was convenient during the calculation process.

 After the grades are extracted and *cleaned*, the list containing the grades can be represented with the image below.